crossplane/docs/content/v1.13/concepts/environment-configs.md

 A Composition defines access to one or more EnvironmentConfigs.

-When Crossplane creates a composite resource, Crossplane creates a unique copy of the defined EnvironmentConfigs for that composite resource.
+When Crossplane creates a composite resource, Crossplane merges all referenced EnvironmentConfigs and creates a unique in-memory environment for that composite resource.

-The composite resource can read and write data to their unique EnvironmentConfig.
+The composite resource can read and write data to their unique in-memory environment.

 {{<hint "important" >}}
-EnvironmentConfigs are unique to each composite resource.
+The in-memory environment is unique to each composite resource.
-A composite resource can't read data in an EnvironmentConfig written by another composite resource.
+A composite resource can't read data in another composite resource's environment.
 {{< /hint >}}

 ## Enable EnvironmentConfigs